SAP/spartacus-docs/_pages/dev/features/asm.md

 The user group `asagentgroup` needs specific rights to read CMS data from OCC.

-#### Option 1: Initialize from scratch with 1905.5
+#### Option 1: Initialize from scratch with 1905.5 or higher

-If you start from scratch and initialize your SAP Commerce Cloud system with version 1905.5, `asagentgroup` will get the required permissions to use cms data via Spartacus and OCC.
+If you start from scratch and initialize your SAP Commerce Cloud system with version 1905.5 or higher, `asagentgroup` will get the required permissions to use cms data via Spartacus and OCC.
 There is no additional step to do.

 #### Option 2: Manual import in impex console.